xkuang/intro-to-NLP-with-NLTK/README.md

-# intro-to-NLP-with-NLTK
+# Intro-to-NLP-with-NLTK
-a combination of open source python codes to learn NLP
+A combination of open source python codes to learn NLP

-source from the book Natural Language Processing With Python
+Source from Natural Language Processing books in Python

+1. Mastering Natural Language Processing with Python by Deepti Chopra, Nisheeth Joshi, Iti Mathur
+   a.
+Intro-to-NLP
+   b.
+Intro-to-NLP2
+2. Natural Language Processing with Python – Analyzing Text with the Natural Language Toolkit by Steven Bird, Ewan Klein, and Edward Loper
+   a.
+NLP1